 When thinking about exercise, many people immediately think about cardiovascular workouts and vigorous activities.
 For many ageing individuals, maintaining and improving their strength is just as important as sustaining good heart health.
 Some ways to improve strength at home include: sitting and standing with a chair, completing gentle push ups against a wall, bicep curls with a water bottle or ball, raising calves while sitting down, and using resistance bands.

-There are many exercise groups for seniors, or services that focus on improving the health and well-being of elderly individuals.
-Contact St John’s Community Care for more information about our services.
+There are many exercise groups for seniors, home care packages or services that focus on in home support and well-being of elderly individuals.
+Contact aged care near me providers for more information.

 You may also like our aged care facility in queensland